lingookies/lingookies.github.io/faq.md

 <details>
 <summary><strong>What is a collocation, and why do I need to learn them?</strong></summary>

 A collocation is a pair or group of words that naturally belong together.
-For example, in English you "pay attention," but in Italian, you "lend attention".
+For example, in English you "pay attention", but in Italian, you "lend attention".
 Learning these natural word blocks prevents awkward translations, speeds up your thinking, and is the absolute fastest path to sounding like a native speaker.
 </details>
 <br>
 <details>